Aniruddha-Deb/RubiksCube/rubikscube/questions.md

 YBO
 ---

+// maybe give the name spikey ask them to find the company from there?

 The following are all various closed mathematical surfaces, ranging from the simple augmented icosahedron to the hyperbolic dodecahedron.
 All these polygons have been the logos/mascots of a very popular mathematical tool.

 ID the mathematical tool, and also **give the name of the mascot**.